• Skip to primary navigation

 Ingredients & Substitutes

-• Fresh Lo Mein Noodles: or substitute with miki noodles, yaki soba noodles, fresh chow mein noodles or cooked spaghetti.
+• Fresh Lo Mein Noodles: Or use miki noodles, yaki soba noodles, udon noodles, or cooked spaghetti.

-• Flank Steak: or substitute with skirt steak, flat iron steak or hanger steak.
+• Flank Steak: Or use skirt steak, flat iron steak or hanger steak.

-• Red Bell Pepper: or substitute with yellow, orange or green bell pepper, carrots, snap peas or snow peas.
+• Red Bell Pepper: Or use yellow, orange, or green bell peppers, carrots, snap peas or snow peas.

-• Gai-Lan: or substitute with baby gai-lan, baby bok choy, yu choy sum, green cabbage or napa cabbage.
+• Gai-Lan: Or use baby gai-lan, baby bok choy, yu choy sum, green cabbage, or napa cabbage.

 • Garlic Cloves